tjololo/linkerd-cert-notifier/README.md

 Build and deploy the application with the command ```make local-deploy```

 Delete the test cluster with: ```kind delete cluster --name kind```

+## TODO
+* Include cluster name to identify what cluster that has linkerd certificates about to expire